JHG777000/builder/Manual.md

 The resources directory is the source directory.
 The resources directory is by default the current working directory.
 A subproject's resources directory is the directory of the subprojects's buildfile.
 A downloaded project's resources directory is or within the directory with the name of the project plus "_src", that in turn exists within the project directory.

+### Download project version files

+The download\_project\_ver\_files directory exists with the path: "project/.build/project/download\_project\_ver\_files".
+If the current project name is "foo", then the build directory's path is: "foo/.build/foo/download\_project\_ver\_files".
+The download\_project\_ver_files directory stores downloaded project version files.
+These files are for updating downloaded projects via the -d flag.
+Each file is the name of its project and contains the current version of that project as a string.

 ### Build

 The build directory exists with the path: "project/.build/project/os".
 If the current project name is "foo", and the OS is Windows, then the build directory's path is: "foo/.build/foo/windows".
 The build directory contains the target output directories.